Easy Woodland Christmas Tablescape

 What I Ended Up Using on My Table

 I chose to use some inexpensive large red wine glasses.
-This will allow for a generous glass of wine to last through dinner.
+This will allow for a generous glass of wine to last through Christmas dinner.

-Woodland Christmas Table
+Woodland Table Finds

 The Centerpiece